 In 2015, while the Abe administration pushed for security bills to allow Japan to exercise its collective self-defense right, this group was founded by big-name scholars in a large range of fields to oppose the bills.
 They published several statements, including one that criticized the government for forcing the bills through the Diet.
-They have also collected signatures from supporters, including university personnel and regular citizens, on this website.
+They have also collected signatures from supporters, including university personnel in Japan and foreign countries, on this website.
 Some of the main organizers: Kobayashi Setsu of Keio University (constitutional studies), Higuchi Yōichi of the Japan Academy (constitutional studies), Mizushima Asaho of Waseda University (constitutional studies), Ueno Chizuko of Tokyo University (sociology), Masukawa Toshihide of Kyoto University (Physics).
 Even after the security bills were accepted in the Diet, the group has occasionally updated this website to share information about their events or activities.
 This group made a list of websites of university groups that opposed the security bills throughout Japan, and it is available here.

 This personal website belongs to Aichi Kazuo, former member of the House of Representatives and the President of National Association for Creating a New Constitution (自主憲法制定国民会議).
 It offers an original revision draft known as the Aichi Draft.
 The draft emphasizes the role of the emperor, introduces Japanese culture and spirit in the Preamble, identifies the emperor as the chief of state, defines "Hinomaru (日の丸)" as the national flag and "Kimigayo (君が代)" as the anthem, promotes peaceful resolution of international conflicts, calls for revision of both clauses of Article 9; renames the SDF as a security force; and establishes articles about the environment, rights to privacy, and measures for dealing with national emergency.